mliebelt/pgn-parser/README.md

       ]
     }

-See the example 'doc/read-sample.js' that can be directly used in the shell: `node doc/read-sample.js`.
+See the example `doc/read-sample.js` that can be directly used in the shell: `node doc/read-sample.js`.
+The directory contains some more examples how to use it.

 ## How to use it as an CLI?